Howdy! My name is John Salt - the funny face behind this website.

 I've been so fortunate to witness first hand the evolution of this hobby for decades now.

 Starting with nitro power, wooden blades and mechanical tail gyros.
 Then came carbon fiber rotor blades and helicopter parts followed by inexpensive micro electronics & processors/micro controllers.
-Allowing the first PCM radios followed by programmable computerized radios; which changed the hobby forever with programmable pitch and throttle curves along with electronic CCPM swash mixing .
+Allowing the first PCM radios followed by programmable computerized & spread spectrum radios; which changed the hobby forever with programmable pitch & throttle curves along with electronic CCPM swash mixing & interference free flying.

 LiPo battery technology is another big one!
 Not only has it made micro helicopters possible, LiPo's are giving us more power to weight ratios than ever thought possible on our big birds.

-With all that advancement however - the same exact principles and physics of RC helicopter flight remain, and are just as important to understand today as they were 30 years ago.
+With all that advancement however - the same exact principles and physics of RC helicopter flight remain, and are just as important to appreciate and understand today as they were 30+ years ago.

 I have also gotten into turbine power which has been so rewarding and a long time dream come true.